Heartbeat

 - Interval slider — a snap-to-preset slider with positions for 5m, 10m, 15m, 30m, 45m, 1h, 2h, 4h.
 Displays the formatted value (e.g. "15m", "2h") next to the label

-- Active hours range slider — a dual-thumb range slider spanning 0–23 (24-hour clock).
-Displays "H:00 – H:00" next to the label (unpadded hours)
+- Active hours range slider — a dual-thumb range slider spanning 0–24 (24-hour clock).
+Displays "H:00 – H:00" next to the label (unpadded hours); the upper-bound value 24 renders as 0:00 to indicate full-day coverage

 - Custom prompt editor — a text field (max 4000 characters) for editing the heartbeat prompt, with a save button that appears when changes are detected.
 Shows the default prompt text when no custom prompt is set.
 A character counter (X/4000) is displayed in the editor as the user types